 - India exhorted on the principles of equity and differentiated responsibilities

 - As per India, equity means national commitments that must be consistent with the carbon space nations occupy.

-- India expects developed countries to mobilize 100 billion US dollars annually by 2020 for mitigation and adaptation in the developing countries.
+- India expects developed countries to mobilize 100 billion US dollars annually by 2020 for mitigation and adaptation in developing countries.